Whether microplastic particles cause long-term damage is uncertain but reducing our exposure to them will be wise.

 The highest detected plastics polymer is polyethylene terephthalate (PET) which is used to manufacture both the bottle material and cap.

-Studies also provide evidence that microplastic in bottled water is due to multiple factors such as physical stress during transport, bottle shaking and high-pressure water injection into the bottles at the production plants.
+Studies also prove that microplastic in bottled water is due to multiple factors such as physical stress during transport, bottle shaking and high-pressure water injection into the bottles at the production plants.

 Additionally, thermal impact during storage also worsens the fragmentation process.